digital-asset/daml-katacoda/dojos/dojo101/3_propose_accept.md

 ![[Scenario Result]](/vivek-da/courses/dojos/dojo101/assets/scenario-result1.png)

 You see that one contract of your test scenario have been created together with its parameters.
-`Alice` as the `landlord` created contract that has the contract ID `#0:0`.
+`Alice` as the `landlord` created contract that has the contract ID `#1:0`.
 In the left column of the table, an `x` indicates which party can observe the contract.
 As expected, Alice can see the `RentalProposal` contract.
 Now try clicking on the `Show transaction view` button.

 ![[Scenario Result]](/vivek-da/courses/dojos/dojo101/assets/scenario-result2.png)

 This shows you a full transaction graph of your scenario.
-Right now, it consists of the one creations of `RentalProposal` contract.
+Right now, it consists of the negative test using `submitMustFail` and one creations of `RentalProposal` contract.
 Try clicking the links!
 Clicking the link next to a transaction time-stamp will take you to the exact place in the scenario where the transaction was created.
 Clicking on a template name will take you to the definition of the template in the source code.
 At